 How does a trip to the Roman Amphitheater and the Jabal al-Qal’a Citadel in Jordan sound?
 If the thought of visiting a grand and ancient landmark left behind by the legionaries of Rome intrigues you, then Ramadan would arguably be the best time to visit since it’s not traditionally considered a peak season for tourists.
 A visit to the city of Amman during Ramadan allows you to enjoy these ancient marvels at your own pace.

 The city of Paphos in Cyprus would make for a perfect Ramadan family trip.
 Perhaps best known as the birthplace of Aphrodite, those interested in Greek mythology would no doubt find a spell in this historical city enlightening.
-Renowned archaeological sites such as the Temple of Apollo and the Odeon will ensure an eye-opening experience while the Aphrodite Water Park will definitely appease the little ones.
+Renowned archaeological sites such as the Temple of Apollo and the Odeon will ensure an eye-opening experience, while the Aphrodite Water Park will definitely appease the little ones.

-Tips for fasting travellers
+Tips for fasting travelers

 Do not skip suhoor

 Skipping suhoor is not recommended since your pre-dawn meal may make or break your fasting for the day.
-Ensure to have a healthy and nutritious meal before travelling as you will need that energy throughout the day.
+Ensure to have a healthy and nutritious meal before traveling, as you will need that energy throughout the day.